ibinti/ko4js/README.md

 ## Kotlin for JavaScript

-The sample projects show how to code in Kotlin to generate a complete js file that works in the browser and nodejs.
+The projects show how to code in Kotlin to generate a complete js file that works in the browser and nodejs.

 For those projects that use npm modules and targeting nodejs, obviously working node and npm are required.